aman-verma-coder/iemhacks_TravelVista-_Explore_India/README.md

 # iemhacks_TravelVista-Explore_India

-my name is affan i contrubuted in content (Attraction) part in this project
+My name is MD Affan Asghar pursuing CSE at NIT kolkata, my contribution is in content part(Attraction) in this project.